benblasco/fedora-server-bootc/README.md

 # Alternate baremetal deployment method: use mkksiso

 Source: https://weldr.io/lorax/mkksiso.html
-Thank you to Achilleas Koutsou from the Image Builder team for his time and help!
+Thank you to Achilleas Koutsou from the Red Hat Image Builder team for his time and help!

 1. Put everything you need into a kickstart file, and ensure it contains an `ostreecontainer` directive pointing at the container image, e.g.
 `ostreecontainer --url <registry host>:5000/fedora-bootc-testserver:latest --no-signature-verification --transport=registry`